PixyFoulke/titandynamics/README.md

 # Titan Dynamics

+- - - - WARNING: THIS IS CURRENTLY A WORK IN PROGRESS. . .
+ESTIMATED TILL FULL RELEASE: 1 month. - - - -

 Welcome to the official GitHub repository of **Titan Dynamics**, a group of three 16-year-old high school students who are passionate about technology, innovation, and creating impactful solutions.
 We have created this website as a tool to help and empower everyone, offering a variety of free services to make your life a little easier and a lot more fun.
 Whether you're looking to convert YouTube videos to MP3s/MP4s or just need a quick break from your schoolwork with some unblocked games, we've got you covered!

 ---